Phanisment/BrutalLegends-HealthSystem/README.md

 - Disable Evoker drop and make custom drop for Evoker
 - Make totem as Hearth
 - Limit totem use as hearth
-- Force Health(For Support AuraSkill)
+- Force Health(For Support [AuraSkill](https://modrinth.com/plugin/auraskills) but not implemented yet)

 ## Commands